The Hollywood Ghosts of Roxbury Drive

 1004 N. Roxbury Dr.

 This house was the home of Peter Falk.
-The house was built in 1932 and Falk lived there from 1979 until his death in 2011.
-The house is just under 6,900 square feet with 5 bedrooms and seven bathrooms.
+The house was built in 1932 and Falk lived there from 1979 until he died in 2011.
+The house is just under six-thousand nine-hundred square feet with five bedrooms and seven bathrooms.

 1015 N. Roxbury Dr.

 Across the street and slightly north of Falk’s house is 1015 N. Roxbury.
 This house was designed by legendary Pickfair architect Wallace Neff in 1926.
-This house is 6,500 square feet and contains 7 bedrooms, 8 bathrooms, and 2 guest houses.
+This house is 6,500 square feet and contains seven bedrooms, eight bathrooms, and two guest houses.

 Harry Cohn, co-founder of Columbia Pictures owned this house.
 After he sold it, the estate ended up in the hands of Betty Grable and her husband Harry James.

-It eventually ended up in the hands of Diane Keaton, who had the interiors gutted and redesigned.
-After this disgrace, it fell into the hands of Madonna and David and Posh Spice-Beckham.
+It then ended up in the hands of Diane Keaton, who had the interiors gutted and redesigned.
+Finally, after this disgrace, it fell into the hands of Madonna and David and Posh Spice-Beckham.

 1019 N. Roxbury Dr.